AgarwalConsulting/datadog-training/docs/slides.md

 ---
 class: center, middle

 **Composite Alerts** are advanced alerting rules in Datadog that **combine multiple alert conditions using boolean logic** (e.g., AND, OR, NOT).

+---
+class: center, middle

 They allow you to trigger an alert **only when multiple related conditions are met**, helping reduce alert noise and prioritize truly critical issues.

 ---
 class: center, middle